 💡ANNOUNCEMENTS

 Students will have an opportunity to visit the school library with their class throughout the school year.
-Each student has a library card which is stored in their classroom.
+Our class's library day is on Thursday.
 Students are responsible for the proper care and safe return of all items borrowed.
 Parents/guardians are responsible for overdue, lost or damaged materials.
 Students may checkout a maximum of 1 book at a time and must return materials within 14 days of checkout.
-Books may be returned to the classroom or the library.
+Books may be returned to the classroom.

 💡DATES TO REMEMBER

-• Take Home folder (please make sure they empty it at home)
+- Take Home folder (please make sure scholars empty it at home)

 📕 LITERATURE / GRAMMAR: We started our series on The House at Pooh's Corner.
-Ask your children to retell what they remember about the stories and what they think about the characters.
+Ask your children to retell what they remember about the stories they have heard so far and what they think about the characters.

 📕 POETRY: